Bassquake/FreeSynd/README.md

 ```

 > [!IMPORTANT]
 > You need to supply the games asset files.
 Buy the game or find cd/disk of it.
 Syndicate Plus will **not** work, it has to be the original 1993 release without American Revolt (Check [eBay](https://www.ebay.co.uk/sch/i.html?_nkw=syndicate+bullfrog+-wars+-plus+-american+-revolt&_sacat=0&_odkw=syndicate+bullfrog+-wars+-plus&_osacat=0&_sop=15) and the DOS version is probably easier to install and extract files from).
-Install the apk on your android, or go to build/windows where the exe and required dlls are already there, then copy out the data files you got from buying the game disk, into the 'data' folder. **ALL** folder and filenames needs to be lowercase (see below on how to easily do this).
+Install the apk on your android, or go to build/windows where the exe and required dlls are already there, then copy out the data files you got from buying the game disk, into a folder called 'data' and copy that folder into the 'assets' folder. **ALL** folder and filenames needs to be lowercase (see below on how to easily do this).
 SDL2 and other libraries are already included in this project.

 ### Lowercase the game files
 Go to the assets data folder in powershell and run: